OrangeSpork/AdvIKPlugin/README.md

 Passes the current FK rotation of the Shoulders into the IK solver to weight it towards that configuration.

+IK Toe Hints from FK

+Rotates the toes using current FK rotation of the Toes as a baseline.

 To use:

 Click on character.\